Automatically Generate Error Code Component

 "system_number" => 201, // System identifier

-"start_min_number" => 10000 // Error code range (e.g. 10000-99999)
+"start_min_number" => 10000 // Range for error code generation, e.g., 10000-99999

 ];

-Add Auto-generate Error Code Code in start.php
+Add Auto-Generate Error Code Code in start.php

-• File path: ./start.php
+- File Path: ./start.php

-// Place it after Config::load(config_path(), ['route', 'container']);
+// Place after Config::load(config_path(), ['route', 'container']);

 // Generate error codes, only in APP_DEBUG mode